Puni061988/Purnima-Bhuyan-Portfolio/README.md

 This portfolio is intentionally organized into six skill domains, reflecting the breadth of marketing leadership I bring:

-1️⃣ Digital Marketing Campaigns (ARC Cancer Support)
+1️⃣ Digital Marketing Campaigns (ARC Cancer Support Centres)

 Full-funnel campaign ownership — from concept, copywriting, design, and production to cross-channel digital transformation and measurement.